AMLO to carry on populist agenda despite losing seats; Chihuahua favors PAN but Juarez opts for MORENA

 He said he was “very, very happy” with the election results and a voter participation rate above 50 percent that broke records for a mid-term.

 In the state of Chihuahua, Maria Eugenia “Maru” Campos had a substantial lead over the MORENA candidate Monday morning.
-With about 70 percent of the precinct summary sheets counted – the individual votes are counted separately and take more time – Campos of the National Action Party (PAN) led Juan Carlos Loera with 44 percent of the vote compared to 35 percent.
+With about half of the precinct summary sheets counted – the individual votes are counted separately and take more time – Campos of the National Action Party (PAN) led Juan Carlos Loera with 44 percent of the vote compared to 35 percent.

 In Juarez, MORENA candidate Cruz Perez Cuellar held a commanding 47 percent to 29 percent lead over PAN’s Javier Gonzalez Mocken.
 Preliminary estimates by the independent State Elections Institute showed MORENA also was also winning all but one congressional race in Juarez, but was losing in the rest of Chihuahua.

-Official results are scheduled to be released on Wednesday.
+Official results are scheduled to be released after Wednesday, when district assemblies meet, a spokesperson for the institute said.

 Visit the BorderReport.com homepage for the latest exclusive stories and breaking news about issues along the United States-Mexico border.